 60. The Inter-American Development Bank (IADB).
-Although Haiti is the only country formally classified as a fragile state in Latin America, many countries have fragile or conflict prone situations and some Caribbean islands and countries in the Central American isthmus have experienced increasing vulnerability to external shocks and occasional weak institutional capacity in project implementation40.
+Although Haiti is the only country formally classified as a fragile state in Latin America, many countries have fragile or conflict prone situations and some Caribbean islands and countries in the Central American isthmus have experienced increasing vulnerability to external shocks and occasional weak institutional capacity in project implementation.
 In the wake of Haiti's 2010 earthquake, the Bank included full debt forgiveness, delivery of concessional resources in 2010, and expansion of the Bank's Grant Facility to provide Haiti US\$200 million per year for a period of 10 years, subject to annual approval by the Governors.
 An evaluation in 2013 confirms that the financial mandates have been fulfilled.
 The intervention strategy adopted by the Bank emphasized long-term efforts, rather than reconstruction, and had very ambitious targets given the limited management capacities of the Government of Haiti.
 Execution problems, such as poor designs and weak supervision capacity, have limited the results of these programs.
-The pressure arising from the need for approval and disbursement of the annual US\$200 million commitment opens up new opportunities for a long-term country strategy, but is hindered by the slow, complex process of institution building.41 http://www.iadb.org/en/office-of-evaluation-and-oversight/evaluation-offices-gather-to-discuss-lessons-learned-workingin-fragile-states,8236.html.
+The pressure arising from the need for approval and disbursement of the annual US\$200 million commitment opens up new opportunities for a long-term country strategy, but is hindered by the slow, complex process of institution building.

-40 Evaluation Offices gather to discuss lessons learned working in Fragile States, June 2013:
+&lt;sup>40 Evaluation Offices gather to discuss lessons learned working in Fragile States, June 2013: